contentauth/c2pa-python-example/README.md

 -keyout rootCA.key \
 -out rootCA.crt
 ```

+This command creates a "fake" root CA key/certificate.

 You'll be prompted to enter and confirm a PEM passphrase.
 Then you'll see this message: